aseriesofdarkcaves/camunda-worker-java/README.md

 out shows multiple ways of implementing workers in Java.

 Note that both examples use "Services" to encapsulate business logic away from the worker class.

-A Map is used to communicate variable values back to the process.

 The job can be controlled in the code via the job client - I think the new version completes the job automatically by default, which is why the annotation specifies `autoComplete = false`.